The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: The geometry of convex bodies

-We refer to the dimension of $N_P$, as a subset of the $(m-1)$-sphere $\partial D$, as the \emph{codimension} of $P$, and denote it by $\codim_{\partial D}(P)$. \end{definition}
+We refer to the dimension of $N_P$, as a subset of the $(m-1)$-sphere $\partial D^*$, as the \emph{codimension} of $P$, and denote it by $\codim_{\partial D}(P)$. \end{definition}

-\begin{remark} The above definition essentially defines the codimension of $P$ as the dimension of the space of support hyperplanes for $P$, only phrased in terms of unit normal vectors to these hyperplanes. \end{remark}
+\begin{remark} In the above, we define codimension of $P$ as the dimension of the space of support hyperplanes for $P$, only phrased in terms of unit normal vectors to these hyperplanes. \end{remark}

 \begin{corollary} For any point $P$ on the boundary $\partial D$ of a convex full-dimensional subset $D\subset \mathbb{V}$, we have

 \end{corollary}